sarisabban/RamaNet/README.md

 # ProtAI
-Preforms De Novo Design using Machine Learning and PyRosetta to generates a novel synthesic protein structure.
+Preforms De Novo Design using Machine Learning and PyRosetta to generate a novel synthesic protein structure.

 ## Requirements:
 1. Make sure you install [PyRosetta](http://www.pyrosetta.org) as the website describes.